-This program builds on the 2014-2016 program in the ASEAN region to promote social protection for vulnerable groups in Cambodia, Vietnam and Laos, namely marginalized workers.
-At local level the program obtained encouraging successes.
-Now the focus will also be put on increased effectiveness of national advocacy for more inclusive social protection frameworks, implemented by capacitated citizens.
-This program enrolls in the thematic “Decent Work” and its strategic objective to promoting decent work for sustainable, equitable, solidarity and inclusive development.
+Inclusive and Equitable Social Protection for Marginalized Workers program enrolls in the thematic “Decent Work” and its strategic objective to promoting decent work for sustainable, equitable, solidarity and inclusive development.
 We contribute to two specific objectives: "Social protections for all" and "Promotion of social dialogue for all."

 About 78,000 organized marginalized workers in Cambodia, in particular women, can increase their economic and social resilience by influencing the relevant decision makers to expand, finance and deliver social protection more effectively and equitably.

-- Social insurance for informal workers with homebased or sub-contract enterprises.
+- Social security for informal garment workers with homebased or sub-contract enterprises.

-- Decent work for marginalised workers in general services including : entertainment, food and brewing, supermarkets, gasoline stations, waste collection, public transportation, street vendors, and domestic workers.
+- Decent work for marginalized workers in general services including: entertainment, food and beverage, supermarkets, gasoline stations, waste collection, public transportation, street vendors, and domestic workers.

-- Social assistance for small scale farmers, especially women’s farmers
+- Social protection for small scale farmers, especially women’s farmers

-- Youths’ engagement in social protection espcailly with youth who are working in informal sectors
+- Youth engagement in social protection especially with youth who are working in informal sectors.

 Presentation on the challenges faced by local women leader during a forum on “Local women leader in formal and informal sector: Participation, decision, responsibility,” February 2016.
 Photo: Oxfam